eaudeweb/naaya/eggs/naaya.semide/README.txt

-naaya.content-semide
+naaya.semide

 === Description

 This is a custom setup of Naaya for SEMIDE network.
 It contains custom content types which can be found in naaya/content/semide.
-In Products/SEMIDE you can find tools and
+SEMIDESite is the custom layer on top of Naaya.

 === Instalation

 SEMIDE requires a few libraries for pdf generation: pyfribidi and a custom version of reportlab (custom because it was required to be modified to suport RTL languages) After installing the above dependencies it should be easy to install using zc.buildout

 === Changes